sanket9006/Google-Clooud-Coursera-Notes/README.md

   If there are no healthy instances, with available capacity in a given region, the load balancer instead sends the request to the next closest region with available capacity.
 Therefore, traffic from the EMEA user, could be forwarded to the US Central 1-a back-end, if the Europe West 1-d back-end does not have capacity, or has no healthy instances as determined by the health checker.
 This is referred to as cross-region load balancing.

+An HTTP(S) load balancer has the same basic structure as the HTTP load balancer, but differs in the following ways.
+An HTTP(s) load balancer uses a target HTTPS proxy instead of a target HTTP proxy.
+An HTTPS load balancer requires at least one signed SSL certificate installed on the target HTTPS proxy for the load balancer.
+The client SSL session terminates at the load balancer.
+HTTPS load balancer support the QUIC transport layer protocol.
+QUIC is a transport layer protocol that allows faster client connection initiation, eliminates head of line blocking in multiplexed streams, and supports connection migration when a client's IP address changes

 ## <p align="center">  Managed Instance Groups</p>

 A managed instance group is a collection of identical virtual machine instances that you control as a single entity using an instance template.
 You can easily update all the instances in the group by specifying a new template in a rolling update.